ZVR999/Cybersecurity/README.md

 - Background of this dude typing

-- Up to date picture since sweet god man have your own pic on here?
+- Up to date picture since sweet god man have you seen your own pic on here?

 - Blue/Red/Forensic/General Foundations.
 Probably in their own folders with subfolders